 The Crosley Law team quickly filed a motion with the court, arguing that the court should strike, or exclude, the accountant’s testimony.
 The judge agreed, further weakening the trucking company’s defense.

 John Settles His Pedestrian Accident Claim for $178,000

 Our aggressive approach in John’s pedestrian injury claim paid off.
 So far, the trucking company’s insurer had only offered $50,000 to settle John’s case.
 This was barely enough to cover his medical bills, let alone cover his lost income, pain and suffering, and other damages.

 However, shortly before trial, the insurance company agreed to pay the amount demanded by Crosley Law — $178,000.
-After attorney’s fees and expenses, John received $102,009, and he didn’t have to travel from out-of-state for a jury trial.
+And John didn’t have to travel from out-of-state for a jury trial.
 Interestingly, if the case had not settled and proceeded to trial, it would have been conducted as a virtual jury trial due to the Covid-19 restrictions in place in the San Antonio court system.
 The proceedings would have taken place by Zoom, which would have been convenient for John since he was from out of state.